On Subadditive Duality for Conic Mixed-Integer Programs: Introduction

-Finally, as an intermediate result {\black of independent interest}, we find a sufficient condition for the finiteness of the objective function of the conic MIP implying the finiteness of the objective function of its continuous relaxation.
-This is an extension of the `finiteness property' result given in~\cite{Moran} from full-dimensional convex sets to sets that can be expressed as the intersection of a full-dimensional convex set and a Dirichlet convex set (a class of sets first studied in \cite{DM2011}).
+Finally, as an intermediate result {\black of independent interest}, we find a sufficient condition for the finiteness of the objective function of the {\damr convex} MIP implying the finiteness of the objective function of its continuous relaxation.
+This is an extension of the `finiteness property' result given {\blue in \cite{Meyer1974} for rational polyhedra and in~\cite{Moran} for full-dimensional convex sets to intersections of full-dimensional convex sets and Dirichlet convex sets} (a class of sets first studied in~\cite{DM2011}).

-{\bf Organization of the rest of the paper:} In Section~\ref{sec:main}, we review some results from the literature and summarize our main results.
+{\bf Organization of the rest of the paper:} In Section~\ref{sec:main}, we review some results from the literature and {\damr give precise statements of our main contributions}.
 The proof of the new sufficient condition for strong duality is presented in Section~\ref{sec:proof1}.
 In Section~\ref{sec:proof2}, we study properties of Dirichlet convex sets and give a proof of our extension of the finiteness property.
-In Section~\ref{sec:proof3}, we prove that some special cases of our sufficient condition imply feasibility of the dual of the continuous relaxation of the conic MIP.
+In Section~\ref{sec:proof3}, {\damr we prove that some generally occurring conditions on the primal conic MIP imply dual feasibility}.
 Finally, some concluding remarks are discussed in Section~\ref{section:conc}.